Terrokot/Weather/README.md

 # Weather

-Simple app using Darksky(Wheather API) to display week weather forecast for your location
+App using Darksky wheather API(https://darksky.net/) to display week weather forecast for your location
+***

+When you start the application for the first time, will be shown the tutorial presentation(PageViewController) Also will be requested access to geolocation.

+Next, user can see loading screen (while waiting for loading data) or immediately get to the weather forecats screen.
+***
+Stack:
+Swift, Alamofire, Moya, MVC Architecture

 ***